liaoquewuhen/wuxh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# About Me

 I am a Ph.D. candidate at **South China University of Technology**, expected to graduate in **June 2026**, actively seeking postdoctoral and faculty positions.
 I am sincere, approachable, and highly responsible, with strong learning ability, adaptability under pressure, and flexible thinking.
 Passionate about technology, I maintain a broad academic and technical perspective and continuously track cutting-edge developments.
 A true tech enthusiast, I enjoy exploring new technologies and applying them to combinatorial innovation, often leveraging interdisciplinary thinking to solve complex problems.

 ---

 ## Research Interests

-- **Tactile sensing arrays & Super-resolution techniques**
+- Tactile sensing arrays & Super-resolution techniques
-- **Multimodal flexible sensors & Signal processing**
+- Multimodal flexible sensors & Signal processing
-- **Micro/Nano Functional Structure Engineering**
+- Micro/Nano Functional Structure Engineering

 ---